-In practice, using the JSON-LD format improves the site’s representation in the SERP.
-You get expanded snippets, which attract the attention of users and increase link clickability.
+In practice, using the JSON-LD format improves the site’s representation in search engine positioning.
+You see how snippets look with the help of SERP checker online and expand it, which attract the attention of users.
 In particular, by using JSON-LD, you can mark up the data for the knowledge graph, display site search in the SERP and mark up events.

 JSON-LD allows the site owner to place information in context, which is determined by specifying objects and describing their properties.
 In other words, JSON-LD connects data on the Web.
 You can use schema.org semantics to specify objects, and JSON-LD as a data transfer method.
 You can use JSON-LD efficiently only if you are already using schema.org micro-markup or have an idea of it.

 By the way, in mid-2013 schema.org included JSON-LD in the list of formats recommended for page markup.
 The recommendation states that JSON-LD positively affects the dissemination of structured data on the Web.